apache/fluo-uno/README.md

 ## Wipe command

-The `wipe` command will kill all running processes for your local development cluster and clear all the data and logs.
+The `uno wipe` command will kill all running processes for your local development cluster and clear all the data and logs.
 It does *not* delete the binary tarballs downloaded by the `fetch` command so you can use `setup` directly again in the future.
 If you need to reclaim the space used by the binary tarballs you'll have to manually delete them.